D3DEnergetic/FIDASIM/regression_tests/test_004/02_monte_carlo/README.md

 then samples the nonthermal distribution, calculates type-1 CX rates, and stores both the central-cell sink density and production sink particles.
 The particle count, spatial support, and agreement between the density and summed particle weights are verified.
-Production HDF5 output and its Python postprocessor are not yet implemented.
+When saving is enabled, the production `write_sink_profile` routine writes and releases each case's sink data.
+The Python postprocessor is not yet implemented.

 After reading the normalized configuration, `configure_fidasim` translates the shared Test 004 settings into the case-independent FIDASIM controls.
 This